-Please click on the items below to find out what Seal Class have been learning about in the Autumn term…
+Please click on the items below to find out what Seal Class have been learning about in the Spring term…

-For our Woodland sessions this year we are working with Butterflies of Britain.
-Year 1 will be in the woods on Fridays.
+We visit the woods every week and our woods day is Fridays.
 Children will need a change of clothes for the woodlands, if it is cold and raining we will still be going into the woods so please ensure they have appropriate clothing.
 Please can all children have wellies in school every day as we often go for an explore in the woods and on the field throughout the year.

 In Seal Class children are given a home learning with a home learning menu on.
 It is expected that they complete a particular number of them by the half term.
 If children can bring their books in on a Thursday I can then look and share their home learning and send the books back out on a Friday.

 Class Dojo is continuing this year for general class information and Year One learning.
 We have our online learning journey EExAT for all Reception Children.
 If you need a new login please ask.
 For all urgent matters please come in and talk to one of the Seal Class team.

 Reception and the EYFS

 In Reception Class at Burnham Market Primary School we follow the Revised Early Years’ Foundation Stage Curriculum.
 In 2012 the government made a lot of changes to this curriculum, recognising young children need to learn through play.
 At the end of the Reception Year your child’s progress will be measured with the Foundation Stage Profile.

 At Burnham Market Primary School we are very lucky to have an enormous learning environment and a very generous outdoor space for our sole use.
 This space is divided into learning zones with resources that are always available on a daily basis.

 As we learn new things the zones are enhanced with open ended resources connected to our learning and interests.
 The children choose which activities they would like to use in their independent learning and are also asked to come to adult led small groups and circle times and take on adult initiated challenges throughout the day, to extend their learning.